-We create our lives through the stories that we tell.
-Chet works as a freelance copywriter and ghostwriter.
-He received his BA with high honors in Creative Writing and Philosophy from Wabash College before studying abroad at St. Catherine’s College at the University of Oxford, where he mastered the art of Creative Non-Fiction Storytelling.
-Additionally, he has studied screenwriting at UCLA.
+Chet works as a freelance copywriter and ghostwriter and received his BA with high honors in Creative Writing and Philosophy from Wabash College.
+He also studied abroad at St. Catherine’s College at the University of Oxford, where he mastered the art of creative nonfiction storytelling, and studied screenwriting at UCLA.
+Chet believes that we create our lives through the stories that we tell.
 His favorite pastime is telling stories and composing the narrative behind what makes them both magical and meaningful.
-As a writer, Chet likes to travel and consider himself a digital nomad, splitting his time between Southern California and the Chicago area.
+As a writer, Chet likes to travel and considers himself a digital nomad, splitting his time between Southern California and the Chicago area.

 Busy Being Born

 The choppiness of the helicopter’s gyrations beat against the air like a mallet striking a set of heavy, steel keys.
 I don’t know which was louder—my mother’s heartbeat or the whooshing sound of the LifeLine helicopter’s thick, metal blades.

 On the ground below, my father was driving a red Jeep SUV at approximately 90 mph—darting through intersections and trying to outrun the law.

 The hospital was getting closer now, which meant that I was about to have my first appearance outside of the womb.
 Generally speaking, I know how to make an exit—but judging how I came into this world—it seems I also know how to make an entrance.

 Lying on the fresh sheets of the Chicago hospital bed, my mother was going into shock.
 Her diabetes was providing complications only seven months into her pregnancy.
 The nurses on the other side of the door were discussing Steel Magnolias—a film where a woman with the same condition as my mother had died giving birth.

 The nurses scuttled away for a smoke break as my mother’s doctor opened the door.